mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_centwave/centwave-resolver.md

 **Original feature list**

 Defines the processing.

-Standard is to keep the original feature list and create a new processed list.
+Standard is to KEEP the original feature list and create a new processed list.

 REMOVE saves memory.

 PROCESS IN PLACE is an advanced option to process directly in the feature list and reduce memory consumption more - this might come with side effects, apply with caution.

 **MS/MS scan pairing**